 Freeport High School began transitioning to a Career Academy model during the 2019-2020 school year.
 Each year, all freshman students are part of the Freshman Academy.
 Upon registering for classes for their sophomore year, students choose a career pathway that they would like to study, similar to choosing a major in college.
-The pathway that each student chooses determines which Academy the student belongs to for the remainder of their high school years.
+The pathway that each student chooses determines which of the three Career Academies the student belongs to for the remainder of their high school years.
 Students will take one pathway class per year during their sophomore, junior and senior years.
-Students are allowed to change pathways once, after their sophomore year, if they decide they are no longer interested in that career pathway.
+Students are allowed to change pathways once, after their sophomore year, if they decide they are no longer interested in their original career pathway.
 Following are the descriptions of each pathway within the three academies.